J.D. Davis Player Props: Giants vs. Diamondbacks

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (66) this season while batting .284 with 23 extra-base hits.
+- Davis has 66 hits, which leads San Francisco hitters this season, while batting .280 with 23 extra-base hits.

-- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks 24th and he is 44th in slugging.
+- Among qualified batters, he ranks 36th in batting average, while his on-base percentage ranks 29th and he is 53rd in slugging.

-- Davis has had at least one RBI in 31.9% of his games this season (22 of 69), with two or more RBI nine times (13.0%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Davis has driven in a run in 22 games this year (31.4%), including nine games with more than one RBI (12.9%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 26 of 69 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.